 In 105, Rome destroyed the four-century-old Dacian Empire’s capital, Sarmizegetusa, in what is now Romania.
 Roman deserters manned the last bastions of Dacian resistance.
 In the same way, Irish deserters from the American Army defended Mexican positions to the bitter end when the U.S. invaded Mexico.
 Meanwhile, the Texas Rangers served the U.S. Army in Mexico as Gestapo agents.

 In the 2nd century, the most famous libraries in the West were Como and Tivoli in Italy, Tripoli in Lebanon and Timgad in Algeria.
 The Berbers destroyed this last city during the 7th century.
 Each of these cities was fought over, sacked and eventually reduced to a dusty backwater.
 In 130, the Romans erected Aelia Capitolina on the sixty-year-old ruins of Jerusalem.
 Rome sacked the Persian capital city, Seleucia, in 165.
 The Palatine library was destroyed circa 190.
 In 196, Septimus Severus captured rebellious Byzantium; he burned it down and enslaved its population, rebuilt it, (a common Roman practice) and renamed it Antoninia after his wife.
-In 197, the Gaelic commercial center of Lugdunum (Lyons) was sacked during another Roman civil war.
+In 197, the Gaul commercial center of Lugdunum (Lyons) was sacked during another Roman civil war.
 Only recently has it recovered its famous prosperity.
 Rome sacked Ctesiphon, capital of rival Persia, in 198.
-It looted Syracuse once again in 216.
+It looted Syracuse in 216 once again.

 Bishop Alexander established the Latin Library in Jerusalem.
 Around that time, Origen & Pamphilus created a large library in Caesarea, now a ruin.
 Heruli Goths sacked Philipolis in 250.
 Shapur I of Persia sacked Antioch twice in 256.
 Meanwhile, busy Goths burned down Ephesus in 262.
 Ephesus was the New York City of Asia at that time.
 Its temple of Diana (Artemis) was another Wonder of the World.
 It held the third largest library in the Western World after those of Alexandria and Pergamum.
 As noted earlier, it had already been burned down at least once.
 Those Goths went on to sack Chalcedon, Nice, Pruse, Apanda, Cius, Athens Corinth, Sparta, Argos, Nicomedia and many other cities from 265 to 277.